Couwthy/Ultimate-Windows-Optimization-Guide/CONTENT/configure nvidia.md

  ```

 ## Configure NVIDIA Inspector
+> [!CAUTION]
+> 📊 **Do not** blindly follow the recommendations in this section. **Do** benchmarks of said changes to ensure that they result in positive performance gains, as every system behaves differently and changes can unintentionally degrade performance.

 - Download and extract [NVIDIA Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector) Please download my [personal profile](https://drive.google.com/file/d/18PiWZ9HR8BPmGbdr5MyJzn8fwDlbCoxW/view?usp=sharing) and apply it.